 Cocoa Butter (Theobroma Cacao)

 Properties: It is composed of up to 40 to 50% solid fat butter.
-Cocoa Butter has a distinct smell similar to chocolate.
+Cocoa Butter has a very distinct smell that is similar to chocolate.

-Benefits: We love Cocoa Butter it’s a wonderful natural skin care ingredient due to it’s healing and regenerating properties and although this is a fat, we think it deserves a special mention.
+Benefits: We love Cocoa Butter; it’s a wonderful natural skincare ingredient due to its healing and regenerating properties, and although this is a type of butter, we think it deserves a special mention.